 Again, using the data spreadsheet above, we can also use the Sumifs function to find the total sales for "Jeff", during quarters 3 and 4:

 In this example, the Excel Sumifs function identifies rows where:

 and calculates the sum of the corresponding values in column D.

 I.e. this formula finds the sum of the values $310,000 and $261,000 (from cells D8 and D11).

-Further examples of the Excel Sumifs function are provided on the Microsoft Office website.
+For further examples of the Excel Sumifs function, see the Microsoft Office website.

 If you get an error from the Excel Sumifs function, this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if the supplied sum_range and criteria_range arrays do not all have equal length.|